Sponsorship and advertising opportunities still available

 Maplewoodstock Attendee Survey

-In order to get a better sense of the attendees of our annual Maplewoodstock Music and Arts Festival, we’d like to ask you to fill out this short survey.
+In order to get a better sense of the attendees of our annual Maplewoodstock Music and Arts Festival, we’ve conducted a short survey.

 Maplewoodstock postponed to Oct 2-3, 2021: